laurenspriem/ada/services/account/MANUAL.md

 7. Remove the code in the service that your not using.

-8. Add a new section to the `docker-compose.yml` file to add to service to the existing infrastructure:
+8. Add a new section to the `docker-compose.yml` file to add the service to the existing infrastructure:

 ```yml
 [YOUR_SERVICE_NAME]_app: